We believe community tourism means holidays that support local communities, but we also believe that holidays must give our guests a wonderful time.

 This means that not only do benefits (including income) flow directly to the community, but that they also learn to make decisions and run their own businesses.
 The result is a dignified and well balanced relationship between the service giver: the community, and the service receiver: the guest.

 Mark Chapman began developing the concept of community tourism in the mountains around Lalibela in 1999, when he joined the SOS Sahel team who were working on an integrated rural development programme in Meket Woreda (District).

-He envisaged a network of community run tourism enterprises that would allow tourists to trek across the remarkable landscape, getting closer to the real culture of the Ethiopian highlands, and at the same time put precious money into the local communities for whom farming is becoming ever more precarious a livelihood.
+He envisaged a network of community-run tourism enterprises that would allow tourists to trek across the remarkable landscape, getting closer to the real culture of the Ethiopian highlands, and at the same time put precious money into the local communities for whom farming is becoming ever more precarious a livelihood.
 During the early days the big challenge was persuading the communities that tourism was an option and that it would bring them benefits.
-Mark first visited Mequat Mariam in Nov 2000, and after lengthy discussion work started there early in 2002.
+Mark first visited Mequat Mariam in November 2000 and, after lengthy discussion work, started there early in 2002.
 In late 2002 the SOS Sahel project came to an early end, and with it the Community Tourism pilot project.

 In 2003 the donors approached Save the Children UK to continue some of SOS Sahel’s work including the Community Tourism, as part of a livelihood development programme.
 At the same time Mark and some of the SOS Sahel team members set up a local NGO called T.E.S.F.A.
 (Tourism in Ethiopia for Sustainable Future Alternatives), and it was to TESFA that Save the Children turned to implement the community tourism component of their project.
 TESFA was first registered in 2003 as Tourism in Ethiopia for Sustainable Future Alternatives, a non-profit making, local Non-Governmental Organisation (NGO) or charity.